Effects of ionizing radiation in spaceflight: Timing of missions

 Due to the potential negative effects of astronaut exposure to cosmic rays, solar activity may play a role in future space travel.
 Because galactic cosmic ray fluxes within the Solar System are lower during periods of strong solar activity, interplanetary travel during solar maximum should minimize the average dose to astronauts.

 Although the Forbush decrease effect during coronal mass ejections can temporarily lower the flux of galactic cosmic rays, the short duration of the effect (1–3 days) and the approximately 1% chance that a CME generates a dangerous solar proton event limits the utility of timing missions to coincide with CMEs.

 Orbital selection

 Radiation dosage from the Earth's radiation belts is typically mitigated by selecting orbits that avoid the belts or pass through them relatively quickly.
 For example a low Earth orbit, with low inclination, will generally be below the inner belt.

 The orbits of the Earth-Moon system Lagrange points – take them out of the protection of the Earth's magnetosphere for approximately two-thirds of the time.

 The orbits of Earth-Sun system Lagrange Points and – are always outside the protection of the Earth's magnetosphere.

+Space radiobiology

+Space radiobiology is the science that investigates the effects of space radiation in biological matter.
+This is an interdisciplinary field of research, aiming to create synergies between astroparticle and medical physics.